Derenzis v. Gore Mutual Insurance Company, 2023 CanLII 58532 (ON LAT)

 Conclusion

 The decision is troubling for a number of reasons.
-First, the affidavit of Ms. Kowal alleged that the LAT has practices in place with respect to certain law firms, and Campisi LLP in particular, and that certain adjudicators are assigned to cases that involve these firms.
+First, the affidavit of the former adjudicator alleged that the LAT has practices in place with respect to certain law firms, and Campisi LLP in particular, and that certain adjudicators are assigned to cases that involve these firms.
 It was also alleged that there are directives in place for adjudicative decision making with respect to case conferences and hearings; this comes following the Divisional Court of decision of Mary Shuttleworth v.
 Licence Appeal Tribunal, 2018 ONSC 3790 in which a whistle-blower exposed that the Executive Chair interfered with a draft ruling on catastrophic impairment.

 If the allegations here are true, that would mean the Tribunal potentially engaged in acts of undue economic interference against certain law firms.
 Unfortunately, the details of the affidavit were not repeated in the decision, so it remains unclear what exact practices and directives were in place at the LAT.